 Cloning is particularly useful if you are upgrading to a new, larger hard drive or if you need to quickly swap failed disks out of your system.

-Select the the disk or partition you require from the Create a Backup screen and click Clone this disk.
+Select the disk or partition you require from the Create Backups screen and click Clone this disk.

 For more information see Cloning a disk.

-Whenever you create a backup, regardless of type you have the option to create a backup plan using the scheduling and retention wizard.
+Whenever you create a backup, regardless of the type, you have the option to create a backup plan using the scheduling and retention wizard.

-Click below Select a Template for you Backup Plan to select from industry best practice backup plans templates, quick-start backup plan templates or even templates that you have created.
+Click below Select a Template for your Backup Plan to select from industry best practice backup plans templates, quick-start backup plan templates, or even templates that you have created.
 You can even skip over scheduling to simply take advantage of the retention rules for managing your disk space.

 You can then customize the plan to suit your needs.

 You can view, edit, cancel or run scheduled backups from the Scheduled Backups screen.